Kim Jong-kyu: Changwon LG Sakers (2013–2019)

-Wonju DB Promy (2019–present)
+Wonju DB Promy (2019–2025)

 Kim was a crucial player in DB's dominance in the 2019-20 season, forming a triumvirate with Heo Ung and Doo Kyung-min, who was discharged from military service in January.
 Kim Min-goo signed with DB that season in a player trade, briefly reuniting him with his former Kyung Hee University teammates.
 Although they ended the season at the top of the league table, the result was forfeited due to COVID-19 restrictions and the cancelation of the last few rounds.
 Despite the abbreviated season, he led the league in rebounds among domestic-born players.
 He was named into the KBL Best 5 and nominated for the Most Valuable Player award but narrowly lost to Busan KT Sonicboom guard Heo Hoon.

 Two games into the 2020-21 season, DB went on an eleven-game losing streak due to a series of injury problems ravaging key players and experienced veterans.
 Kim was diagnosed with chronic plantar fasciitis and was limited to 20 minutes per game to manage the pain.
 DB finished second last in the league.

 After the KBL announced its salary cap for the 2021–22 season, Kim negotiated a pay cut and is no longer the league's highest-domestic player, although he is still DB's highest paid player.
 In January, he scored 25 points, including a career-high six three-pointers, in the loss against Seoul SK Knights.

+Anyang Jung Kwan Jang Red Boosters (2025–)

+On January 23, 2025, Kim was traded to Anyang Jung Kwan Jang Red Boosters.